Younes-R/e-learn-platform/README.md

 ## Todo:

-1. Implment data mutations:
+1. [ ] Implment data mutations:

-   - a student can buy courses (needs some additional UI)
+   - [ ] a student can buy courses (needs some additional UI)
-   - a student can buy sessions and enroll in them, or undo it
+   - [ ] a student can buy sessions and enroll in them, or undo it
+   - a teacher can:
+     - [x] create his courses
+     - [ ] edit his courses
-   - a teacher can create, edit and delete his courses
+     - [x] delete his courses
+   - a teacher can:
+     - [x] create his sessions
+     - [ ] edit his sessions
+     - [ ] delete his sessions
+   - an admin can:
+     - [x] create user accounts
+     - [x] edit user accounts
-   - an admin can create, edit and delete user accounts
+     - [x] delete user accounts
+   - [x] users can report each other

-2. Create the schedule endpoint:
+2. [ ] Implement the schedule endpoint:

+   - [ ] Implement the endpoint
+   - [ ] create a function to consume it
+   - [ ] Implement the UI to consume it

-3. fix the bug on the media endpoint:
+3. [ ] fix the bug on the media endpoint:
-4. Implment a report system
+4. [ ] Implment a report system
-5. Implement a notification system
+5. [ ] Implement a notification system
-6. Create support and settings pages
+6. [x] Create support and settings pages
-7. create the landing page
+7. [ ] create the landing page
-8. Implement search system
+8. [ ] Implement search system
-9. Add error handling on the RSC pages
+9. [ ] Add error handling on the RSC pages

 ## Implementation: